When it comes to carbohydrates and diabetes, there’s a few steps in the journey to understanding carbohydrates and the role they play.

 Carbohydrate counting and understanding how many carbohydrate portions you should eat in a day, is covered in our 12-week program.
 The program is personalised, giving you more of the content that you want to see.
 When you sign up, you receive the first week free!

+Interested in more videos and articles about food and diabetes?
 Here’s a selection of more articles you may be interested in.